Gamrlord896/WHSTechNotes/journal.md

 3:Social media algorithms curate content based on user preferences and engagement, amplifying popular trends and making them visible to broader audiences

 # may, 19, 2025
-i just want to sleep in and play on my pc and ps5
+i just want to sleep in and play on my pc and ps5 for summer